How does the NBA Play-In Tournament work?

 Prior to the Play-In Tournament, the top eight teams in each conference received automatic berths in the conference playoffs.

-But now, things are a bit different, with 10 teams staying alive even after the regular season concludes.
+But now, things are a bit different, with ten teams staying alive even after the regular season concludes.

 Each conference has its own Play-In Tournament that consists of the bottom four teams, seeds No. 7 through No. 10.
 Two teams will advance out of the tournament and secure a spot in the NBA Playoffs.